8thlight/boucher/README.md

     # add the following line at the end of the file:
     <username> ALL=(ALL) NOPASSWD: ALL

-9) Install required pacakges and gems.
+9) Install required packages and gems.

     sudo apt-get update
     sudo apt-get install ruby1.9.1 ruby1.9.1-dev git gcc make libxml2-dev libxslt1-dev
     sudo apt-get upgrade
     sudo gem install bundler chef

-10) Checkout your infrstructure repo.
+10) Checkout your infrastructure repo.
 (Yes.
 You should push your repo even in this early stage.)
 If you use github, you'll have to generate ssh keys and add them to the github repo.

     cd ~/.ssh